ncats/neo4covid19/README.md

 	`python compile.py`

+	Please note that the process can take several minutes.

 <BR>
 <BR>
 This concludes the replication procedure, the resultant Neo4COVID19 database should be availabel at http://localhost:7474 in your browser, if you used the localhost as your database URL during the replication process.